 - Short-lived Niches – Where Silicon Valley and its many limited partner investors seek 20x or greater returns from a company built to last, rebuilding the Middle Class from those outside elite circles will be dependent on more modest ROI of 3-5x from limited life companies that address a short-lived need;

-- Leaders not Innovators – Innovators must focus on developing business leadership and not more innovators, as over 95% of current innovation, mostly out of universities, never gets to market for lack of business leadership;
+- Leaders, not Innovators – Innovators must focus on developing business leaders and not more innovators, as over 95% of current innovation, mostly out of universities, never gets to market for lack of business leadership;

-- Emphasize Deal-flow – Rather than focusing on building companies to last, emphasis will need be on building companies which are attractive M&A targets for corporations and other startups in the investor’s portfolio;
+- Emphasize Deal-flow – Rather than focusing on building companies to last, emphasis will need to be on building companies that are attractive M&A targets for corporations and other startups in the investor’s portfolio;

-- Customer Focused Investing – Rather than rely on the emergence model of deal-flow, investors will need identify customer needs, source an innovation and assemble a team for the startup established for this purpose; and
+- Customer Focused Investing – Rather than rely on the emergence model of deal-flow, investors will need to identify customer needs, source innovation, and assemble a team for the startup established for this purpose; and

-This first appeared in The Havok Journal May 17, 2017.
+This first appeared in The Havok Journal on May 17, 2017.